MohitGoel92/Microsoft-Excel/README.md

 ### The IF() Function

 The *IF* function is one of the most popular functions in Excel, and it allows you to make logical comparisons between a value and what you expect.
-So a *IF* statement can have two results.
+So an *IF* statement can have two results.
 The first result is if your comparison is *TRUE*, the second if your comparison is *FALSE*.
 An example of the *IF* function is given below:

 ```
 =IF(A1>B1,"Yes","No")